How to avoid social media pitfalls in internal communications

 - Use AI to map connections and identify choke points, to gauge employee satisfaction, to connect people working on similar projects or themes, to suggest knowledge sources to individuals and teams

 But although smart technology can help, organizations still need a good communication strategy and strong community management to make optimal use of their internal social media.
 That was the message I offered all those communicators to take home from a successful conference in Copenhagen.
-If you would like to get to know more, please email me at email@example.com or give us a call: +31 (0)20 - 369 7577.
+If you would like to get to know more, please send me an email or give me a call: 0031203697577.